Textualize/textual/docs/guide/styles.md

     ```{.textual path="docs/examples/guide/styles/dimensions03.py" columns="120" lines="40"}
     ```

-Percentage units are useful for widgets that occupy a portion of the screen, but it can be hard to specify some arrangements.
+Percentage units are useful for widgets that occupy a relative portion of the screen, but it can be problematic for some proportions.
 For instance if we want to divide the screen in to thirds, we would have to set a dimension to `33.3333333333%` which is awkward.
 Textual supports `fr` units which is often better than percentage based units for these situations.

 When specifying `fr` units for a given dimensions, Textual will divide the available space by the total `fr` units on a dimension.
 That space will then be divided amongst the widgets as a proportion of their individual `fr` value.